kevyndev/awesome-wear-os/CONTRIBUTING.md

 > [!TIP]
 > Add a brief description after the link and add proper punctuation.
 Keep descriptions concise and focused on the main functionality of your app.

+> [!TIP]
+> If your project's store link and source code link are the same, we recommend using the open-source entry format to highlight that your project is open-source.

 ### Examples

 > [!TIP]